ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 Drawing: Phone with "Take Photo" screen, Browser windows with modal showing similar UI.
 {:/comment}

-Capacitor achieves true cross platform and portable functionality with 100% code sharing by providing a consistent API, `@capacitor/core`, to the web app.
-Any web app can integrate `@capacitor/core` as an normal `import` or even a "bundled web runtime" called `capacitor.js` that is just included via a `<script>` tag.
+Capacitor achieves true cross-platform and portable functionality with 100% code sharing by providing a consistent API, `@capacitor/core`, to the web app.
+Any web app can integrate `@capacitor/core` as a normal `import` or even a "bundled web runtime" called `capacitor.js` that is just included via a `<script>` tag.

 No matter if the app runs on iOS, Android, in a browser on a mobile device or normal computer - the provider of some functionality is always identical to the web app and all the complexity is taken care of by Capacitor in the background.